These homemade oatmeal dog treats feature two pet friendly ingredients, peanut butter and blueberries! They’re guaranteed to make tails wag!

 Next came along London, the Yorkshire Terrier.
 He’s definitely a character, and somewhat neurotic (I blame myself for that, he takes after his fur mom).
 He loves to lounge on his pool float in the summer, and is deathly afraid of empty plastic bottles.
 He’s about 10 years old now.

-One year ago, the newest member of our family joined the club, Zoe, the miniature dachshund.
+In 2017, the newest member of our family joined the club, Zoe, the miniature dachshund.
 Having never owned a dachshund, I really had no idea what I was signing up for.
 Dachshunds might be the only creatures on Earth more stubborn than I am.
 I’m convinced she’s some sort of karmic revenge sent to me by the universe, meant to teach me the virtue of patience.
 I have a feeling my husband had something to do with ushering in this said karmic revenge.

-- 1 1/2 cups old fashioned oats, uncooked
+- 1 1/2 cups old fashioned oats uncooked

 - 2/3 cup natural peanut butter